EnvisionDoc/device_connection_en/howto/device/manage/using_device_simulator.md

 ## About This Task

-Users can use the device simulator to perform the following functions:
+Users can use the device simulator to create and manage device simulators.

-- Add, edit, query, or delete a device simulator
-- Start or stop a device simulator.

 ## Before You Start

-- You have created the device to be simulated.
-For information about how to create a device, see [Creating Devices](creating_device).
+- You have registered the device to be simulated.
+For information about how to create a device, see [Registering Devices](creating_device).
-- You have access to device simulator.
-If not, contact your OU administrator to grant such permissions.
-See [Policies, Roles and Permissions](/docs/iam/en/latest/access_policy).
+- You have access to device management.
+If not, contact your OU administrator to grant you such permissions.
+See [Policies, Roles and Permissions](/docs/iam/en/2.0.9/access_policy).

 ## Step 1: Add a Device Simulator